 The mammals on display are the mammals’ real skin and fur, glued over a hollow body-shaped form.
 Most forms are made of fiberglass or foam.
 Some are made by a process similar to papier-mâché, using burlap instead of paper.
 Some of the exhibits plants are real and some are replicas made of plastic, fiberglass, or other materials.

 -Why are there real animals in the exhibits?

-This allows the public to see the most accurate and life-like representations of wildlife, and to see the animals closer than is usually possible in a zoo or photograph.
+Real animals allow the public to see the most accurate and life-like representations of wildlife, and to see the animals closer than is usually possible in a zoo or photograph.
 The museum also uses replicas.
-However, replicas may not look as realistic and can be too expensive to create.
+However replicas may not look as realistic and can often be too expensive to create.

 -Where did the animals come from?